A notary serves as a trusted, impartial witnesses to document signings. They are unbiased and personally or professionally unaffected by the document.

 Online notarizations are paid electronically using a debit, credit or bank account to the online notarization platform.

-For in-person notary services, the upfront agreed-upon travel fees must be paid even if the signer does not sign the document for any reason or the notary deems the notarization can't occur (lack of identification by the signer or any other reasons the laws of the state dictate).
-The notarization fee is not charged if a notarization has not been completed, but the travel fee still applies as non-refundable.
+For in-person notary services, the agreed-upon travel fees must be paid even if the signer does not sign the document or if the notary determines that the notarization cannot occur (e.g., lack of identification).
+The notarization fee is not charged if a notarization has not been completed, but the travel fee is non-refundable.

-I can perform Remote Online Notarizations (RON) for clients anywhere in the world.
-For in-person services, I am a mobile notary serving the state of Michigan, primarily focusing on Washtenaw, Wayne, Livingston, and Lenawee counties.
+We can perform Remote Online Notarizations (RON) for clients anywhere in the world.
+For in-person services, we are a mobile notary serving the state of Michigan, primarily focusing on Washtenaw, Wayne, Livingston, and Lenawee counties.
 Travel fees may apply for in-person services.

 A valid, non-expired U.S. Government issued photo identification such as a valid state driver’s license, passport, military ID, permanent resident card, etc. is required for Michigan.